-Nutria breed year-round and can have up to three litters a year with between two and 13 offspring per litter, allowing their populations to rapidly grow, according to the California Department of Fish and Wildlife (opens in new tab) (CDFW).
-These mammals become sexually mature as early as 4 months of age, and females can breed again about 1 to 2 days after giving birth, according to U.S. Fish and Wildlife Service (opens in new tab) (FWS).
-After a gestation period of about 4 months, nutria pups will nurse for about 7 to 8 weeks and stay with their mom for around 10 weeks, but pups can also survive on their own when they're as young as 5 days old.
+Nutria breed year-round and can have up to three litters a year with between two and 13 offspring per litter, allowing their populations to rapidly grow, according to the California Department of Fish and Wildlife (CDFW).
+These mammals become sexually mature as early as 4 months old, and females can breed again about one to two days after giving birth, according to the U.S. Fish and Wildlife Service (FWS).
+After a gestation period of about four months, nutria pups will nurse for about seven to eight weeks and stay with their mom for around 10 weeks, but pups can also survive on their own when they're as young as 5 days old.

 Nutria are aquatic creatures and prefer freshwater to saltwater.
 They live in burrows connected by tunnels that they dig near rivers, canals, lakes or in wetlands, according to National Geographic.

-These animals live in groups that typically consist of two to 13 individuals, according to the University of Michigan Museum of Zoology's Animal Diversity Web (opens in new tab).
+These animals live in groups that typically consist of two to 13 individuals, according to the University of Michigan Museum of Zoology's Animal Diversity Web.
 The group often includes related adult females, their offspring and a single adult male.
 Young adult males are usually solitary, but don't often wander far from where they were born.
-Males have a home range of about 14 acres, while females stay even closer to home, keeping within about a 6-acre radius.
+Males have a home range of about 14 acres (6 hectares), while females stay even closer to home, keeping within about a 6-acre (2 hectares) radius.

 Why nutria are a problem